Futurisource/.github/CONTRIBUTING.md

-# Contributing to Futurisource Labs 🛠️
+# Contributing to Futurisource 🛠️

 Welcome!
 We're thrilled you want to contribute.
 This guide covers everything you need to go from zero to merged PR.